sylvain-kern/tufte-style-article/readme.md

 ## Compilation

 This class compiles with `pdflatex`.
-It needs to be called with the `--shell-escape` flag, as shown below:

 ```
-pdflatex --shell-escape document.tex
+pdflatex document.tex
 ```